-The executor’s sale of estate property to a son may be considered a conflict of interest and breach of fiduciary duty when proven that such sale resulted to losses for the estate.
-On its face, the sale to the son will not be considered as misconduct, unless it is proven that such negligent act or misconduct of the executor resulted to financial losses to the estate.
+The executor’s sale of estate property to a son may be considered a conflict of interest and breach of fiduciary duty when proven that such sale resulted in losses for the estate.
+When the executor is selling estate property to his son, the sale has to be for fair market value in order to escape a challenge by the other beneficiaries of the estate.
+On its face, the sale to the son will not be considered misconduct, unless it is proven that such negligent act or misconduct of the executor resulted in financial losses to the estate.
 Matter of Parisi, 2011 NY Slip Op 52429(U) (1998).

 Is the transaction valid?

 Generally, any sale made by the executor is considered valid until challenged by a beneficiary or an interested party.
 Under EPTL § 11-1.1(b)(5)(b), the fiduciary, absent any limitations in his appointment, may sell real estate (not specifically devised) at a public or private sale, and on such terms as in the opinion of the fiduciary will be most advantageous to the beneficiaries.
 The consent of the beneficiaries is not required to the sale, but it is prudent for the executor to get releases or waivers from the beneficiaries so that he may not be considered personally liable for any surcharge in case it is found that the sale price is lower than the appraised value.

 Can you remove the executor for selling estate property to a son?